davelopeer/microbiome_api/README.md

 ## Checking it out

 Great!
-By now we should have our database filled with **plenty** of information and we can access it by our endpoints:
+We have our database filled with **plenty** of information and we can access it by the following endpoints:

 - *localhost:8000/entries-table/* - Here can see a table with all the entries;
 - *localhost:8000/entry/* - This is an Django Rest Framework API screen for all the Entry objects;